rabbitmq/rabbitmq-jsonrpc-channel/README.md

-# RabbitMQ JSON RPC Plugin
+# RabbitMQ JSON RPC Channel Plugin

 This plugin is **deprecated** and **is not under active development**.
 Team RabbitMQ **recommends against** its use.